apono-interviews/fullstack-interview/README.md

 ## Bonus Points
 - Proper error handling and input validation
 - **Dynamic management of citizens, roles, and places via additional API endpoints (UI optional).**
+- Testing
+  - There should be unit tests for core functionality of role validation.
+  - At least one e2e test covering UI interaction with backend.

 ## Submission Requirements
+- Fork this repository to your own GitHub account
-- Pull request to the repository
+- Create a pull request to your fork repository with:
-- API documentation (optional)
   - Explanation of technical decisions and architecture
   - List of assumptions made
+- API documentation (optional)
+- Send us a link to your fork repository

 ## Evaluation Criteria
 - Code quality and architecture